Jean Edward Smith

 The winner of the 2008 Francis Parkman Prize and the 2002 finalist for the Pulitzer Prize for Biography or Autobiography, Smith was called "today’s foremost biographer of formidable figures in American history."

 Education and military service

 A graduate of McKinley High School in Washington, D.C., Smith received an A.B. from Princeton University in 1954.
 While attending Princeton, Smith was mentored under law professor and political scientist William M. Beaney.
-Serving in the military from 1954 to 1961, he rose to the rank of Captain (RA) US Army (Artillery).
+Serving in the U.S. military from 1954 to 1961, he rose to the rank of Captain.
 Smith served in West Berlin and Dachau, Germany.
 In 1964, he obtained a Ph.D. from the Department of Public Law and Government of Columbia University.

 Career

 Smith began his teaching career as assistant professor of government at Dartmouth College, a post he held from 1963 until 1965.
 He then became a professor of political economy at the University of Toronto in 1965 until his retirement in 1999.
 Smith also served as visiting professor at several universities during his tenure at the University of Toronto and after his retirement including the Freie Universität in Berlin, Georgetown University, the University of Virginia’s Woodrow Wilson Department of Government and Foreign Affairs, the University of California at San Diego, and Marshall University in Huntington, West Virginia.
 He died on September 1, 2019, from complications of Parkinson's disease with his family by his side.